 Manila to Cabanatuan to Baler

 Another alternative of going to Baler is via Cabanatuan City, Nueve Ecija.
 Several bus lines ply from Pasay, Avenida, Cubao and Caloocan to Cabanatuan daily including Genesis Transport, Five Star Bus, Baliwag Transit and ES Transport.
-Travel time is approximately three hours and fare is at least P185.00 (November 2014 rate).
+Travel time is approximately three hours and fare is at least P202 (November 2018 rate).
 There are also vans servicing Manila to Cabanatuan.

 Buses from Metro Manila stop at Cabanatuan Central Terminal where the vans and buses to Baler are also stationed.
-Maria Aurora Bus Line has regular trip to Baler from here with the earliest bus at around 8AM, travel time is approximately four hours and fare is P247 (November 2014 rate).
-Vans travel when they are full, travel time is faster at three hours and fare is P220 (November 2014 rate).
-There are also non-airconditioned buses at the bus station, they are slower yet cheaper.
+Genesis Transport and Maria Aurora Bus Line have air conditioned bus trip to Baler from here with the earliest bus at around 5AM, travel time is approximately four hours and fare is P247 (November 2018 rate).
+There are also non-airconditioned buses at the bus station, they are slower yet cheaper at P176 (November 2018 rate).
+Meanwhile, there are vans from as early as 4AM to as late as 6PM, they depart when they are full, travel time is faster at three hours and fare is P220 (November 2014 rate).

 Going Around and Away